Hello2/MiniGames-Core/README.md

 For more information, check the Wiki!
 (Not set up yet)

+If you wish to get this plugin, DO NOT DOWNLOAD IT AS A ZIP.
+IT WILL NOT WORK.
+Instead, visit the BukkitDev page.

 Contribution
 ====
 Commits should fall into one of 4 areas: